BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem2_VCCS.md

 Stop Time: 0; Time to start saving data 0; Max timestep: 1

-Hover your mouse cursor over each resistor.
-At the bottom of the LTspice window, you can see the power dissipation of that resistor.
+Hover your mouse cursor to check the node voltage $V_C$ at Node C (*see the 1st pic, the node between dependent source and x Ω R*)

 -----

 ## :orange: Required in your homework answer

-1. Include a screenshot of the plot of the current flowing thru R1
+1. Include a screenshot of your circuit schematic in LTSpice
-2. Include a screenshot of the plot of the voltage drop across R1
+2. Include a screenshot of the plot of the node voltage at Node C
-3. Include a screenshot the power dissipation of R1 shown by LTSpice
+3. Include a detailed derivation and calculation of $V_{AB}$ and $V_C$ using circuit analysis, like what you show in recitation worksheet.
-4. Calculate the power dissipation of R1 yourself.
-Use the formula $P=V\cdot I$, and with the current and voltage readings from LTSpice.
+   *(You may write the calculation by hand, take a clear photo, and insert the photo into the same document that you work on.)*